 A: If your teeth have been severely damaged, or if you are suffering from symptoms of TMD, such as headaches, jaw pain, or popping sounds in the jaw, you may be a good candidate for a full-mouth restoration.

 Definition: TMD is an abbreviation for temporomandibular joint disorder – commonly manifested as tenderness or pain that is centered in or around the temporomandibular joint – in simple terms, the hinge where your jaws meet.

 If missing teeth or gum disease are causing your bite to be unbalanced, or if you have pain that you suspect may be TMD, this procedure is likely to help alleviate the problem.
 Clients whose teeth have been damaged by habitual clenching or grinding of the teeth may be good candidates, as well.

 A: There is no “one size fits all” answer to that question.
 Each full-mouth restoration must be customized to fit the dental needs of the individual client.
 Because each individual’s dental issues are unique, the cost may vary greatly from one patient to another.
 There’s only one way to answer the question for your situation – make an appointment with a prosthodontic specialist that you trust, and ask for a cost estimate.

-To find out what treatments are appropriate for your situation, and to get personalized details on the cost of treatment, call our office and schedule a visit with our team today.
-They will help you to determine whether you should choose full mouth reconstruction
+To find out what treatments are appropriate for your situation, and to get personalized details on the cost of treatment, call our office and schedule a visit with one of the best cosmetic dentist in Beverly Hills.
+They will help you to determine whether you should choose full mouth reconstruction.